 Enough has been said on the subject and on the man.
 There’s no reason to further examine this man or his trespasses anymore.
 What’s concerning here is how Francis handled the situation.
 As a former player and an all-time NHL legend, Francis should have known better.
 He should have never allowed Peters to remain in Carolina.

 At the end of the day, Francis sided with management and enabled a toxic coach.
 He then further validated Peter’s methods by signing him to an extension.
 Yes, they improved from an abysmal 71 point season, but not enough to validate his behavior.
-The Hurricanes could have won the Stanley Cup and that would still not excuse his hateful, abusive, and prejudice “coaching methods.”
+The Hurricanes could have won the Stanley Cup and that would still not excuse his hateful, abusive, and prejudiced “coaching methods.”

 By many accounts, Peters was a tyrant prior to and after Carolina and actively sought out opportunities to oppress his players.
 His methods are dated and unacceptable and Francis chose him over his players.